 A prosthetic socket is the interface between an amputee's residual limb and a prosthetic limb.
 Unlike the tissues under the foot, the soft tissues of the residual limb aren't well adapted to tolerate weight-bearing loads.
 Prosthetists are tasked with creating a comfortable, custom interface for the amputee that appropriately distributes pressures across the socket surface.
 Some pressure must be applied everywhere to avoid blistering but local high pressure points should be avoided, with special care taken to limit pressure on load-intolerant regions, such as bony areas.
 Exacerbating these challenges is the fact that the volume and shape of the residual limb change over time.
 The limb often shrinks over the course of the day as interstitial fluid is pumped out while the amputee walks.
 Longer-term changes due to weight gain/loss and muscle atrophy are also common.

 Current approaches to residual limb volume management are crude and inconvenient.
-Most commonly, amputees will remove the socket and don sockets on the residual limb to accommodate lost volume.
+Most commonly, amputees will remove the socket and don socks on the residual limb to accommodate lost volume.
 This approach results in a global volume adjustment, which does not accurately reflect the non-uniform nature of the limb shape change.
 A more intelligent and convenient approach is needed to meet the needs of active amputees, who are more likely to lose limb volume quickly.

 A practical solution to limb volume management must be simple for both the amputee and prosthetist to use.
 It should require little or no special fitting, donning/doffing procedures or maintenance.
 The size and weight of the system should also not dominate the prosthetic device.